Transgender health care: For transgender youth

-Health care for transgender older adults
+For transgender older adults

 Transgender older adults can encounter challenges in the access and quality of care received in health care systems and nursing homes, where providers may be ill-prepared to provide culturally sensitive care to trans people.
 Trans individuals face the risk of aging with more limited support and in more stigmatizing environments than heteronormative individuals.
 Despite the rather negative picture portrayed by medical literature in relation to the depression and isolation that many transgender people encounter at earlier stages of life, some studies found testimonies of older LGBT adults relating feelings of inclusion, comfort and community support.

+For transgender older adults seeking gender-affirming hormonal therapy, data on the health impacts of masculinizing and feminizing therapies in the older population is limited.
+Testosterone and estrogen levels reduce with age, and sex hormone levels and advanced age have each been identified as risk factors for cancers, cardiovascular disease, and other disease states.
+Further investigation is needed to assess the risks and benefits of GAHT in older adults.